kisom/angello-lite/README.txt

-Common Lisp implementation of the Angello Lite example from "AngularJS in action."
+Common Lisp implementation of the [Angello Lite](https://github.com/angularjs-in-action/angello/) example from "AngularJS in Action."